 There was just one problem.
 The captain was missing.

 As police milled about and Wolf searched for the captain, time was ticking away.
-On the bridge, the ship’s first officer patiently waited 28 minutes past the appointed sailing time then sounded the whistle signaling the boat’s departure.
+On the bridge, the ship’s first officer patiently waited a half-hour past the appointed sailing time before sounded the whistle signaling the boat’s departure.

 Wolf directed two officers, Sgt.
 Earl Secrist of the Michigan State Police and Muskegon County Deputy Sheriff Ralph R. Hodges, to remain and watch the slot machines then hurried ashore with the rest of his team seconds before the gangplank lifted and the Clipper steamed away to Milwaukee.

 “While Wolfe sat with his warrants in Muskegon, Sgt.
 Secrist and Deputy Hodges were having plenty of trouble on the luxury boat,” reported the Milwaukee Journal in a page one story on July 24, 1941.
 “As the vessel crossed the Michigan-Wisconsin border – the middle of the lake – busboys in the employ of the Clipper line walked into the casino and began moving the slot machines.

 “Not a word was said.
 Secrist made no protest because he knew that, having left Michigan, he had lost jurisdiction.
 So he and Hodges sat there helplessly watching the evacuation of their evidence.
 In view of hundreds of passengers sunning themselves on the deck, the busboys wheeled the machines to the rear hold.”